Florida Statutes Governing Service of Process on Florida Registered Agents and Corporate Entities

 (g) Depositions Before Commissioners Appointed in This State by Courts of Other States, Subpoena Powers; etc. When any person authorized by the laws of Florida to administer oaths is appointed by a court of record of any other state, jurisdiction, or government as commissioner to take the testimony of any named witness within this state, that witness may be compelled to attend and testify before that commissioner by witness subpoena issued by the clerk of any circuit court at the instance of that commissioner or by other process or proceedings in the same manner as if that commissioner had been appointed by a court of this state; provided that no document or paper writing shall be compulsorily annexed as an exhibit to such deposition or otherwise permanently removed from the possession of the witness producing it, but in lieu thereof a photostatic copy may be annexed to and transmitted with such executed commission to the court of issuance.

 Please take notice and be advised, if you are from out of the state of Florida and your paperwork is issued from a different state the above rules and statutes will not apply unless you request otherwise.
-Therefore, our listed Process Servers will be cognizant of the fact that YOUR paperwork (out of state) must be served in accordance with the laws of the issuing jurisdiction.
+Therefore, our Florida Process Servers will be cognizant of the fact that YOUR paperwork (out of state) must be served in accordance with the laws of the issuing jurisdiction.
 They will also produce an affidavit / proof of service that will comply to your jurisdiction.

-For any and all Florida issued court documents, Process Servers will serve in accordance with the above and provide you with a Florida styled Return on Service or Proof of Service, as applicable.
+For any and all Florida issued court documents, Florida Process Servers will serve in accordance with the above and provide you with a Florida styled Return on Service or Proof of Service, as applicable.

 All U.S.D.C.
 Federal Court Documents are always served in accordance with the Federal Rules of Civil Procedure and applicable statutes.